sinisuba/peropetrol/README.md

 # Sample database - Login

-The users provided in the sample database can be logged in by using the following credentials format (`email:password`):
+The users provided in the sample database can be logged in by using the following credentials (`email:password`):

 **Guests**: `firstname.lastname@domain.com:firstnamelastname`